 Bonneville Salt Flats has been the single-most popular spot in the world for speed-crazy men and women for more than a century.
 In fact, most of the world’s land speed records between 1935 and 1970 have been set on the “salt.”

-It’s hard to imagine the Bonneville Salt Flats until you see them — mile after mile of landscape so flat a giant could have taken an enormous leveling tool and dragged it over the salt covered plain.
+It’s hard to imagine the Bonneville Salt Flats in Utah until you see them — mile after mile of landscape so flat a giant could have taken an enormous leveling tool and dragged it over the salt covered plain.
 The Silver Island Mountains follow them, jutting up along what was the bottom of Lake Bonneville more than 17,000 years ago.
 Desert heat eventually evaporated the lake water, leaving the flats behind.

 Of course, what better place is there to see how fast you can go than somewhere without even a cactus, never mind a rock, to get in your way?
 And when it comes to going fast, pretty well every baby boomer either owned a muscle car or had a best friend who did.
 Our list included a couple of great ones, my favorite being a 1973 Road Runner.

 Although we didn’t get to see the racing at Bonneville Salt Flats in those years, we certainly watched a lot of famous speed runs on television and read about the records in dozens of different magazines.

 But speed runs at the Bonneville Salt Flats started long before the muscle cars of the ’60s and early 70s.
 Nearly 110 years ago, Bill Rishel and two of his business partners drove a Pierce-Arrow across the salt in 1907.
 The year before, the Western Pacific Railroad, had managed to lay down tracks over the hard surface of the salt flats.
 The first motorized vehicle daredevil sped over the flats on a motorcycle in 1913.